Profane91/Lead-Management-System/README.md

 All data is stored in named Docker volumes:

-- `reliant-postgres-data`: PostgreSQL database files
+- `example-postgres-data`: PostgreSQL database files
-- `reliant-n8n-data`: n8n workflows, credentials, and settings
+- `example-n8n-data`: n8n workflows, credentials, and settings
-- `reliant-uptime-kuma-data`: Uptime Kuma configuration and monitoring data
+- `example-uptime-kuma-data`: Uptime Kuma configuration and monitoring data

 Backups are stored in the mounted directory: `./postgres-backups/`